pema99/Raytracer/README.md

 ### What is it?
-A path tracer using monte carlo simulation and physically based rendering.
+A stochastic path tracer using monte carlo estimation to render realistic images with global illumination.
+Supports a PBR (physically based rendering) workflow.

 ### What can it do?
-Render scenes with global illumination.

-Texture mapping.

-Multiple material types including a physically based material with roughness / metalness.

-Meshes, spheres, planes.
+- Load and render scenes comprised of primitives and 3D models
+- Support different material types for each object.
+- Support for texture mapping.
+- Next event estimation for direct light sampling.

-Acceleration structure so I don't have infinitely long render times.
+- Acceleration structure so I don't have infinite render times.

-Image based lighting.
+- Image based lighting.

-Cool.

 ### Why?
-Because I am bored.
+Because I was bored.

 ### Cool, show some pictures.
 [<img src="https://raw.github.com/pema99/Raytracer/master/Raytracer.Core/Assets/Main.png" />](https://raw.github.com/pema99/Raytracer/master/Raytracer.Core/Assets/Main.png)